NXP/harpoon-apps/README.md

 # Repository structure

 The aim of this repository is to provide a comprehensive set of reference applications.
-It provides a `west` manifest to fetch not only Zephyr, but also FreeRTOS as well as the MCUXpresso SDK (including drivers and libraries):
+It provides a `west` manifest to fetch FreeRTOS as well as the MCUXpresso SDK (including drivers and libraries):

 ```txt
 .